 On a personal level, we have been, by and large, facing uncertainty.
+Post-pandemic, we have relied on data-driven decisions to fight inflation by raising interest rates.
+Not only has this not been particularly effective in slowing inflation, but we also don’t know why.
 In the early part of the pandemic, in Canada, home sales surged – many of such purchases acquiring of a larger space, thus securing a home from where one could also work.
 That is one sign of insecurity and uncertainty.
 Further, businesses closed in record numbers, and the unemployment rate shot up.
 Where the economy could not provide stable jobs, the government stepped in.
-18 months later, the rate of people voluntarily quitting positions without a replacement job is surging.
-Companies are having significant trouble hiring and retaining talent.
-It seems that the population has found a sense of security not solely based on their employment status.
-It used to be common to think that if one had a job, one would be ok; now one is more invested in their long-term security to such a point that a job offer is seen more as a temptation than it once was, i.e. a temptation to jeopardize well-being.
+18 months later, the rate of people voluntarily quitting positions without a replacement job surged.
+Companies are still having significant trouble hiring and retaining talent.
+It seems that the population has found a sense of security not solely based on their employment status, counter to what the data suggested.
+It used to be common to think that if one had a job, one would be ok; however, one is now more invested in their long-term security to such a point that a job offer is seen more as a temptation than it once was, i.e. a temptation to jeopardize well-being.

 When faced with uncertainty, how should leaders react?
 Should they make a big bet, hedge their position, or just wait and see?
 Leaders have naturally tended to see situations in one of two ways: either an event is certain and can therefore be managed by planning, processes, and reliable budgets; or it is uncertain, and we cannot manage them well at all.
 Fortunately, there is another approach.
 Imagine a billiard table.
 You put on a blindfold and your assistant randomly rolls a ball across the table.
 They take note of where it stops rolling.
 Your job is to figure out where the ball is.
 All you can really do at this point is make a random guess.
 Now imagine that you ask your assistant to drop some more balls on the table and tell you whether they stop to the left or right of the first ball.
 If all the balls stop to the right, what can you say about the position of the first ball?
 If more balls are thrown, how does this improve your knowledge of the position of the first ball?
 In fact, throw after throw, you should be able to narrow down the area in which the first ball probably lies.
 This is an example of probabilistic thinking.
 Developing a probabilistic mindset allows you to be better prepared for the uncertainties and complexities of the Algorithmic Age.
 Even when events are determined by an infinitely complex set of factors, probabilistic thinking can help us identify the most likely outcomes and the best decisions to make.

 When faced with uncertainty, how should leaders react?
 Should they make a big bet, hedge their position, or just wait and see?
 Investors and traders might be adept at managing risk and unforeseen events, but in other industries, leaders can be blindsided by the unknown.
+This is why I am skeptical of the movement toward Environmental Social Governance (ESG).
+It attempts to avoid the responsibility of judgment.
 We naturally tend to see situations in one of two ways: either an event is certain and can therefore be managed by planning, processes, and reliable budgets; or it is uncertain, and we cannot manage them well at all.
 Fortunately, there is another approach.

 You can find evidence of Bayesian thinking throughout modern history, from nineteenth-century French and Russian artillery officers adjusting their cannons to account for uncertainties about the enemies’ location, air density, wind direction, and more, to Alan Turing cracking the German Enigma codes during the World War II.
 Bayes has even influenced the design of AI and machine learning techniques, notably with naive Bayes classifiers, which are a family of algorithms used to predict the category a data object belongs in.
 They’re used in a wide range of applications from social media sentiment analysis to spam filtering or movie recommendation systems.